Gerund, Infinitives and Participles

 26. My students are capable of writing on the picture.

-Use the correct form of the verbs:
+Instructions: Use the correct form of word.

 2. I enjoy (swim) in the ocean.